 What are your main takeaways from this year’s Challenge?
 Where are you now compared to before you started?
 How do you feel?
 What new knowledge or insights do you have?
 What hopes?
 Is there anything about this experience you’d like to share with others in your life?

 What commitments are you making to stretch your learning from these 21 days to the rest of the year?
 What actions have you taken, or will you take, as a result of this experience?

 Today’s prompt builds on yesterday’s reflection about how the Challenge has guided you to think and act differently, perhaps more boldly, on this journey of racial equity and justice.

 How will you put any of your new commitments into action, starting as soon as today?
 What kinds of supports do you need to do so?
 Do you have those supports or can you organize them into being, perhaps with help from others?

 There is work to do on your own, but much of the change we need will happen in collaboration with others as well.
 We are in this together.
 Who are your potential accomplices at school, work, home or in your community?

 Also, consider committing to an ongoing practice, a way to chronicle the year ahead through writing, drawing, music or some other expression.
 Choose something that will work for you so that you can continue to reflect and integrate your learning from this Challenge, find opportunities for healing if needed and also see how your dreams for the future can begin to unfold.
 Let your own “garden” for justice blossom and extend across boundaries!

 Thank you for joining us in taking this Challenge and for your commitment to advancing racial equity in Michigan!
-We hope to see you at our policy forum in Lansing on November 12 to debrief and talk about how to make the Challenge more valuable.
-If you’re not able to make it to our policy forum, you are welcome to submit feedback via email to our communications director, Laura Ross, at email@example.com.
+You are welcome to submit feedback via email to our communications director, Laura Ross, at email@example.com.